Table of Contents

 - The SAT scoring system consists of a total score, section scores, sub-scores, and percentiles, reflecting various aspects of a student’s ability.

-- Knowing what SAT scores represent helps students and educators align preparation and goals.
+- Understanding what scores represent in the new SAT scoring system helps students and educators plan effective preparation strategies and set realistic goals.

 - Beyond admissions, SAT scores play a role in scholarship eligibility and can impact financial assistance for college.